Nabanita315/Face-Intelligence-Tasks/TECHNICAL_SUMMARY.md

 ## Innovations

-- **Distortion Robustness**: Task B is specifically addressed by a solution that can cope with distorted images, which is a difficult situation in face recognition.
+- **Distortion Robustness**: A solution that can handle distorted images, a challenging scenario in face recognition, is specifically designed to address Task B.
-- **Plug-and-Play Architecture**:Both tasks leverage clean, well-documented Jupyter notebooks, so it is simple to transfer to other datasets or plug in additional models.
+- **Plug-and-Play Architecture**: Both tasks make use of tidy, well-documented Jupyter notebooks, making it easy to plug in extra models or transfer to different datasets.
-- **Visualization**: Both activities offer visualization of outcomes, facilitating interpretability and debugging.
+- **Visualization**: Both exercises provide a visual representation of the results, which makes debugging and interpretation easier.
-- **Flexible Data Paths**: All data paths are parameterized, enabling smooth adjustment for new data without code rewriting.
+- **Adaptable Data Paths**: Since every data path is parameterized, adding new data can be done without requiring code rewriting.
 ---

 ## Requirements